Line thrower: History

 Roman general Marcus Vipsanius Agrippa created the harpax, a ship-based grapnel that could be fired by a ballista.
 The harpax allowed an enemy vessel to be harpooned and then winched alongside for boarding.
 Appian explains the device as "a piece of wood, five cubits long bound with iron and having rings at the extremities.
 To one of these rings was attached the grip itself, an iron claw, to the other numerous ropes, which drew it by machine power after it had been thrown by a catapult and had seized the enemy's ships."
 The harpax had a distinct advantage over the corvus, the traditional naval boarding bridge, in that it was much lighter; the corvus boarding bridge is estimated to have weighed a ton.
 The harpax could be thrown long distances due its light weight and could be discharged by a ballista as if it were a heavy dart.
 Furthermore, the harpax was composed of iron bands that could not be cut, and the ropes could not be cut due to the length of the iron grapple.
 It was first deployed by Agrippa in 36 BC during the naval battles of the Sicilian revolt against the fleet of Sextus Pompey, during which Sextus lost 180 of a total force of 300 warships - 28 by ramming and 155 by capture and by fire.
 Appian notes that "as this apparatus had never been known before, the enemy had not provided themselves with scythe-mounted poles."

-In 1791, John Bell proposed a system to launch a line from a ship in distress to the shore, but this does not seems to have ever been implemented.
+In 1791, John Bell proposed a system to launch a line from a ship in distress to the shore, but this does not seem to have ever been implemented.